Dynamic programming on bipartite tree decompositions

 Seen as an optimization problem, {\sc (Weighted) $H$-Subgraph-Cover} is the problem of computing $\p_{f_ {H},\min}(G)$.
 We call its annotated extension {\sc (Weighted) \Annotated $H$-Subgraph-Cover}.
 In other words, {\sc (Weighted) \Annotated $H$-Subgraph-Cover} is defined as follows.

-Remark that, given a graph $G$ and a set $X\subseteq V(G)$, $X$ is a vertex cover if and only if $V(G)\setminus X$ is a independent set.
+Given a graph $G$ and a set $X\subseteq V(G)$, note that $X$ is a vertex cover if and only if $V(G)\setminus X$ is an independent set.
 Hence, the size/weight of a minimum vertex cover is equal to the size/weight of a maximum independent set.
-So, seen as optimization problems, {\sc (Weighted) Vertex Cover} and {\sc (Weighted) Independent Set} are equivalent problems.
+Thus, seen as optimization problems, {\sc (Weighted) Vertex Cover} and {\sc (Weighted) Independent Set} are equivalent problems.

 In order to prove that {\sc (Weighted) \Annotated $K_t$-Subgraph-Cover} is a nice problem, we first prove that {\sc (Weighted) \Annotated $K_t$-Subgraph-Cover} has the gluing property.